-I composed this page specifically for Rottweilers with many rottie specific references, however, the information regarding canine hip dyplasia and other joint issues are applicable to all large and giant breed dogs and some medium size breed dogs.
+I composed this page specifically for Rottweilers with many Rottie specific references, however, the information regarding canine hip dysplasia and other joint issues are applicable to all large and giant breed dogs and some medium size breed dogs.
 The purpose of this web page is to dispense useful information on some fairly common issues among large breed dogs, however, it is not intended to take the place of veterinary advice.
 If you ever suspect your dog to be experiencing any distress or movement issues, a veterinarian is the only one capable of diagnosing.

 GENETIC MANIPULATION– The creation of dog breeds

 When we began to manipulate canine genetics in the endeavor of forming the perfect breeds of dogs to suit our needs, we inadvertently imposed inherent genetic diseases in the breeds we created.
 Some of the breeds’ disorders and genetic issues are a result of a limited gene pool and some of the genetic diseases are a direct result of the physical extremes we have imposed on the dogs- i.e. “Wet” breeds (lots of loose skin) like the Shar Pei, St. Bernard, Mastiff, Bloodhounds, etc. are prone to entropian and ectropian as well as skin problems; floppy eared dogs are prone to ear infections; brachiocephalic breeds (smooshed face) like the Pug, Shih Tzu, Bulldog, etc. are prone to respiratory issues and sensitive to temperature changes, and of course large breed dogs with extreme growth rates are subject to culpability for that crazy growth and the toll it takes on large muscle groups like the heart and on the bones and joints like the hips and elbows.